stebett/setup-cameras/README.md

 ### TODO

+- [ ] log the queue
-- [ ] Configuration put union in properties and diff in specific conf
+- [ ] debug custom directory
 - [ ] Automatically test with different parameters and save frame loss data
 - [ ] Options for MJPEG + AVI and H.264/H.265 + MP4
 - [ ] don't save empty videos
 - [ ] check that all metatadata is written on videos
+- [x] Configuration put union in properties and diff in specific conf
 - [x] Implement non-dropping queue (?)
 - [x] create_configs with automatic serial code
 - [x] don't save empty videos